A June Weather Map Like No Other?

 It has been an extremely dry stretch of weather across much of the station over the last several weeks.
 Only a few locations have seen decent pockets of rain, but the drought is expanding and getting worse.
 Severe drought conditions have popped up across parts of central Minnesota with moderate drought now in place across parts of the Twin Cities.

-The map below shows the 30 day precipitation anomaly, which indicates that some locations are nearly -3.00" or more below average (in red) since mid May.
+The map below shows the 60 day precipitation anomaly, which indicates that some locations are nearly -3.00" to nearly -5.00" below average (in red) since mid May.
 This is where drought conditions are expanding.

 Extended Precipitation Outlook

 The extended rainfall outlook through next weekend shows pockets of heavier rainfall moving back into the region late in the week and into next weekend.
-Stay tuned!
+Some of the heaviest amounts could approaching 1" to 2" across the northern half of the state.

 Meteograms For Minneapolis

-Temps across the region on Tuesday will warm into the 80s and 90s, which will be nearly +10F to +20F above average for this time of the year.
-Parts of South Dakota could warm into the 100s, which will be nearly +20F above average.
+Temps across the region on Wednesday will warm into the 80s and 90s, which will be nearly +10F to +15F above average for this time of the year.
+Temps across the Dakotas will be a little cooler because of widespread showers and thunderstorms possible.

 Extended Temperature Outlook For Minneapolis

-Temperatures for the Twin Cities will return to well above average levels through the week ahead.
-Several days will warm close to if not into the lower 90s, which will be nearly +10F above average for this time of the year.
+Temperatures for the Twin Cities will continue to remain well above average with readings closing in on the 90F, which will be nearly +10F above average.
+It'll be a little cooler on Sunday with more widespread shower and thunderstorm chances.

 Stickier Dewpoints Linger Early This Week